-Here are 19 Plastic Free July Starter kits and Bundles that will help you save money AND begin or refine your efforts for a plastic free, zero waste lifestyle.
+Here are some fantastic Plastic Free July Starter kits and Bundles that will help you save money AND begin or refine your efforts for a plastic free, zero waste lifestyle.

 Plastic free July is a great prompt to start reducing your plastic use permanently and help protect our environment from plastic pollution.

 If it's your first time, or perhaps you want to make a more sustainable effort this year, here are some fantastic starter kits to help you succeed going plastic free or zero waste for the month of July and beyond.

 This post does contain some affiliate links.
 These are all companies and products that I wholeheartedly support and if you click and make a purchase, the price is the same to you.
 I may earn a small commission and this helps to keep this site going.
 Thanks for supporting this page.

 The purpose of Plastic Free July is to encourage us all to think about our plastic usage and make a change.
 You don't have to go 100% plastic free by the way, and many people opt for specific items or areas of their home to focus on.

 Not buying any plastic items and products is a HUGE challenge and I haven't yet succeeded in doing this for an entire month.

 Why? because life happens and I may need to take a headache tablet, I may accidentally get a plastic straw when I order a drink, and if we really want to drill down further, some of my clothing likely contains micro plastics.
 Don't get hung up on this though, do your best and keep moving forward where you can to reduce plastic in your life.
 That's what I am doing!

 I've been on the journey to zero waste for a while now and have cut out so many disposable items including plastics.
 BUT plastic is literally everywhere and sometimes it is unavoidable and accidental.
 So whatever your plans are for the challenge, give it a go and don't expect absolute perfection the whole time.